 Before joining Health Canada in 2001, she worked as a research scientist at the Institute of Radiobiology at the National Research Centre for Environment and Health (GSF), Germany, the Environment, Safety and Health Division at Los Alamos National Laboratory, USA, and Bubble Technology Industries Inc., Chalk River, Canada.

-Her research activities and expertise are in the areas of external and internal dosimetry and microdosimetry, radiation protection and management, radiation health risk assessment, and radiological impact on the environment.
+Her research activities and expertise are in the areas of external and internal dosimetry and microdosimetry, radiation protection and management, radiation health risk assessment, radioecology and radiological impact on the environment.

-Dr. Chen joined the Canadian delegation to UNSCEAR in 2011 and was alternate representative between 2014 and 2017.
-She has been the Canadian representative to UNSCEAR since the sixty-fifth session in 2018.
+Dr. Chen joined the Canadian delegation to UNSCEAR in 2011 and was the alternate representative between 2014 and 2017, and in 2025, and the Representative from 2018 to 2024.